 Based on what we’ve read about Isy, we know he’s not going to kick his son to the curb – an immediate cash cutoff is not going to happen.
 But he could tell him that the cash support will taper off over the next 12 months.
 This gives Junior plenty of time to make plans and adjustments.

 If you face a similar problem, how will you ease into a solution?

 3. Make a decision and accept the consequences.

 How do you think Isy’s son is going to like being told the ATM machine is no longer functioning?
-How is your spouse going to react when you take away his credit cards?
+How are other people when you your stop the financial bailout?
 Are you ready for it?
 Have you ever taken this kind of action in the past?
 How did it turn out?